Bojidarist/nextjs-sass-template/README.md

         wget https://github.com/Bojidarist/nextjs-sass-template/archive/master.zip -O nextjs-sass-template.zip

-2. Change the folder name and the 'name' property in package.json to your project
+2. Change the folder name and the 'name' property in package.json and package-lock.json to your project name

 3. Install dependencies using: